 Zimzod found Zach doing personal work and watching the port engineers.
 The engineers didn't recognize the Knight, but knew he was part of a crew they were very leery of.
-So they gave him a wide berth as he headed for the upper deck access.
-The fact his sckin was still a shade of pink/red did not help their opinions.
-Zimzod arrived in the lounge to see Aiden relaxing and Ms. Vik blasting away bad guys in her video game.
+So they gave him a wide berth as he moved to the upper deck access.
+The fact his skin was still a shade of pink/red did not help their opinions.
+Zimzod got to the lounge and saw Aiden relaxing and Ms. Vik blasting away bad guys in her video game.
 He passed them by without getting a reaction as he went to his stateroom to work on his gear.
 Heading to the ship, Mikah comm'd the press team's link getting voice mail.
 Not offering anything free, she cut the call and considered how much damage was done and how much Brian should pay.
-As Zach saw Zimzod below decks, he figured Mikah was free too, and comm'd her asking if he should order supplies for the berth galley?
+Seeing Zimzod below decks, Zach figured Mikah was free too, and comm'd her to ask if he should order supplies for the berth galley?

-Zach mentioned they'd be in-port for some time.
-Mikah considered this before giving him the go ahead.
-Zach jumpped on the network and searched for food suppliers after Mikah told him to order "better than average" food stuffs.
-He soon found what he thought was the best deal from port services.
-So he ordered the supplies to be delivered for a cost of Cr 6,120.
+Zach figured they'd be in-port for some time and it would be good to get off the ship.
+Mikah thought about that before giving him the go ahead.
+Zach jumped on the network and searched for food suppliers after Mikah told him to order "better than average" food stuffs.
+After that, it took him some time to find what he thought was the best deal from port services.
+Then, he ordered the supplies to be delivered for a cost of Cr 6,120.
 They gave him a purchase order number and a promised to deliver the supplies the following day.
 Cutting the comms with Zach, Mikah started considering the next day.
-The Admiral had his "collecting bids" fiasco planned for the morning and she and the other Knights needed to meet with Countess Ursara and tour the Reilley - Dushemsa Tieells Interstellar Trade Fair.
+The Admiral had his "collecting bids" fiasco planned for the morning, and she and the other Knights needed to meet with Countess Ursara and tour the Reilley-Dushemsa Tieells Interstellar Trade Fair.
 While the Countess was mostly expecting to see Dame Mikah, the other Knights had to be there to make connections and become known.
 Zimzod was also of importance to the Countess because he was the "business partner" and owned the Tellona Diamond.

 In the berth offices, after the terminal crashed, Emkir looked at the near-by terminals and saw Brian had only been using that unit.
 Not wasting time on the unit, Emkir shrugged and moved to a still powered station to do more work on his media plans.
-Having gotten work on the door in motion, and with the drop accounts created, Emkir logged into the mailbox to check on what had come in so far.
+With work being done on the door, and with the drop accounts created by Zach, Emkir logged into the mailbox to check on what had come in so far.
 Seeing over a thousand replies so far, Emkir decided to program a filter to scrub the good from the bad.
 He devoted the next hours designing a filter and ate later, as Rol, in the ship's lounge, cooked chow.
 Below decks, the port engineers told Zach they were done for the day.
 He prepared to sign off the datapad on their work and hours as Brian returned, having finished the last of his "work" in the bay staterooms.
 Before letting the engineers go, Zach had Brian check out the work done.
 The engineers, who were just happy the media crush had gone away, trailed along as their performance was evaluated.